natlv/ip/docs/README.md

 ## Marking tasks as done

-Mark a task as completed with an 'X'.
+Mark a task as complete with an 'X'.

 Example: